WHEN: Thursday 13 October 2022

-In England, Covid protections changed on 31st May meaning landlords will now only have to give 4 months’ notice to evict; in Scotland and Wales this remains 6 months (except in specific circumstances); and in Northern Ireland 3 months.
+In England, Covid protections changed on 1st August meaning landlords will now only have to give 2 months notice to evict.
+In Scotland and Wales this remains 6 months (except in specific circumstances); and in Northern Ireland 3 months.
 Bailiffs and Sheriff Officers will be able to enforce evictions following correct notice periods and providing no-one in the household has Covid symptoms or is isolating at the time.

 Our debt and money advice team can help you to negotiate with your landlord, deal with court processes and enforcement officers, check you are getting the correct benefits and help you to budget for the future.

 In England and Wales people already in receipt of Council Tax Support in 2020/2021 billing period will have automatically received an additional £150 discount on their bill.
 However, if you are suffering from hardship you may be able to get more help from your local authority through a Section 13A application to reduce your liability further.
 We are able to assist with this and you do not have to be entitled to Council Tax Support to apply.

 In Scotland, COSLA, have said that local authorities there are standing by to help too.
 Due to this the Scottish Government have frozen council tax rates for 2021/22.

 Local authorities will also be awarding a £130 grant to households who qualified for Council Tax Reduction in April 2021 and other entitled groups, such as those exempt from paying council tax.
 Payments are to be issued by 31st October 2021 and your local authority will be in contact to advise of their method of payment etc.

 If you need help with budgeting to pay council tax, please get in touch with us and one of our team of qualified debt advisers will be there to help you.